RosettaCommons/demos/protocol_capture/2015/MPddG/README.txt

 energy function for membrane proteins in Rosetta with the membrane framework.

 ## Executable/Script ##
 The membrane ddG application is implemented as a python script in PyRosetta.
-We provide two scripts:

-  1. compute_ompLA_ddG.py : This script demonstrates how to assemble a simple PyRosetta script for specialized modeling tasks with the membrane framework
-  2. compute_ddG.py : A general version of the ddG application that will compute a ddG given any inputs
+The script can be found in two places:

+  1. In the Rosetta Source Code:
+     /path/to/Rosetta/source/src/python/bindings/app/membrane/predict_ddG.py
+  2. In the PyRosetta package:
+     /path/to/PyRosetta/app/membrane/predict_ddG.py

 ## Generating Inputs ##
-Two inputs are required for the ddG application:
+Three inputs are required for the ddG application:
   (1) PDB file for the protein structure transformed into the membrane coordinate frame.
-  (2) Span file describing the location of trans-membrane spans
+  (2) Span file describing the location of trans-membrane spans (3) Residue position to mutate to

 Steps for generating these inputs are found below.
 A set of example inputs can also be found in inputs/.
 Here, OmpLA (PDB ID: 1qd6) is used as an example: